llPekoll/nlt/NLT/README.md

 - [x] Score board when lose
 - [x] challenge mode/ Free mode with ads
 - [x] adapte score bord for free mode -> go to menu directly
-- [ ] try to load the GIF for ads ascynly and display it when its loaded -> https://pixijs.io/gif/docs/
+- [x] try to load the GIF for ads ascynly and display it when its loaded -> https://pixijs.io/gif/docs/
-- [ ] NFTs in meny
+- [x] NFTs in menu

 ------- ether.js integration